pyranid/pyranid/COMPATIBILITY.md

 The core `pyranid` artifact declares **zero runtime dependencies** - enforced at build time by a Maven Enforcer `bannedDependencies` rule and visible in the published POM.
 Compile-time-only dependencies are `provided` scope and never required for ordinary runtime use.
 The PostgreSQL driver is used for optional rich error metadata and notification receive; PostgreSQL notification sending remains pure SQL.

-Applications that use notification receive must supply a compatible pgjdbc version at runtime.
+The supported and tested pgjdbc baseline for notification receive is **42.7.11**. pgjdbc remains a Maven `provided` dependency, so applications that receive PostgreSQL notifications must supply pgjdbc 42.7.11 or newer at runtime.
+Ordinary Pyranid use and PostgreSQL notification sending do not require the receive adapter.

+## Notification integration topology

+Notification integration CI runs on JDK 21 and covers these PostgreSQL topologies and failure modes:

+* direct PostgreSQL notification delivery, transaction behavior, interruption, and listener termination through `pg_terminate_backend` using the configured `pgvector/pgvector:pg17` PostgreSQL image;
+* two bounded, non-TLS scripted-proxy cases that fragment PostgreSQL asynchronous-notification frames and verify the pgjdbc receive-integrity guard;
+* a listener `Database` backed by PgBouncer session pooling using the configured `edoburu/pgbouncer:v1.24.1-p1` image; and
+* an ordinary application `Database` backed by PgBouncer transaction pooling together with a distinct session-pooled listener `Database`, both routed to the same PostgreSQL primary.

+CI does not use PgBouncer transaction or statement pooling as a listener source and does not claim deterministic rejection of those unsupported modes.
+It also does not currently provision a PostgreSQL recovery standby or the optional half-open Toxiproxy topology.